krooq/gavinrossiter.dev/public/posts/xml_vs_json.md

 // XML is to Array<V>
 ```

-But there is of course no reason you cannot do this in JSON.
+But there is of course no reason you cannot do this in JSON, it's just not built in.

 ## Equivalence